Making your own templates

 }

-Using the template Hello, {{value.name}}
+Using the template Hello, {{value.name}} will resolve to Hello, Ashwin.

 View link¶

-variable to get a response view link.
+In the confirmation email template, you can use the view_link variable to get a response view link.
 This renders a form response which is disabled.
 Just do:

 Modify your response here: {{view_link}}.

-The resulting view link will be equal to {CFF_URL}/{formId}?responseId={responseId}&mode=view
+The resulting view link will be equal to {CFF_URL}/{formId}?responseId={responseId}&mode=view.

 Note

-is set to true; this value is set to false by default for security reasons.
+The view link will only work if formOptions.responseCanViewByLink is set to true; this value is set to false by default for security reasons.

 Edit link¶

-variable to get a response edit link.
+In the confirmation email template, you can use the edit_link variable to get a response edit link.
 This renders the form, with the response data pre-filled in.
 Just do:

 Modify your response here: {{edit_link}}.

-The resulting view link will be equal to {CFF_URL}/{formId}?responseId={responseId}&mode=edit
+The resulting view link will be equal to {CFF_URL}/{formId}?responseId={responseId}&mode=edit.

 Note

-are set to true; both are set to false by default for security reasons.
+The edit link will only work if both formOptions.responseCanViewByLink and formOptions.responseCanEditByLink are set to true; both are set to false by default for security reasons.

 Custom filters¶